winshaurya/accrue/README.md

 npm run dev
 ```

-Make sure to add a `.env` file for MongoDB URI and JWT secret in the server folder.
+Make sure to add a `.env` file for MongoDB URI in the server folder.

 ---

 ## 🔁 Future Enhancements

 - ✅ Add recurring transaction support
-- 📅 Monthly graph and trend tracking (D3.js or Chart.js)
+- 📅 Monthly graph and trend tracking (Chart.js)
 - 📤 Export to CSV or Excel
 - 🔔 Email reminders with Inngest + Resend
 - 💬 Chat-style assistant to log expenses faster